MAIF/otoroshi/manual.next/src/main/paradox/entities/jwt-verifiers.md

 * `Trust all`: allows any server certificates even the self-signed ones
 * `Client certificates`: list of client certificates used to communicate with JWKS server
 * `Trusted certificates`: list of trusted certificates received from JWKS server

+*Proxy*

+* `Proxy host`: host of proxy behind the identify provider
+* `Proxy port`: port of proxy behind the identify provider
+* `Proxy principal`: user of proxy
+* `Proxy password`: password of proxy

+## Strategy

+The first step is to select the verifier strategy.
+Otoroshi supports 4 types of JWT verifiers :
+* `Default JWT token` will add a token if no present.
+* `Verify JWT token` will only verifiy token signing and fields values if provided.
+* `Verify and re-sign JWT token` will verify the token and will re-sign the JWT token with the provided algo. settings.
+* `Verify, re-sign and transform JWT token` will verify the token, re-sign and will be able to transform the token.

+All verifiers has the following properties:

+* `Verify token fields`: when the JWT token is checked, each field specified here will be verified with the provided value
+* `Verify token array value`: when the JWT token is checked, each field specified here will be verified if the provided value is contained in the array

+#### Default JWT token

+* `Strict`: if token is already present, the call will fail
+* `Default value`: list of claims of the generated token.
+These fields support raw values or language expressions.
+See the documentation on the expression language
+@@@ warning
+TODO - set the link to the expression language documentation)
+@@@

+#### Verify JWT token

+No specific values needed.
+This kind of verifier needs only the two fields `Verify token fields` and `Verify token array value`.

+#### Verify and re-sign JWT token

+When `Verify and re-sign JWT token` is chosen, the `Re-sign settings` appear.
+All fields of `Re-sign settings` are the same of the `Token validation` section.
+The only difference is that the values are used to sign the new token and not to validate the token.

+#### Verify, re-sign and transform JWT token

+When `Verify, re-sign and transform JWT token` is chosen, the `Re-sign settings` and `Transformation settings` appear.

+The `Re-sign settings` are used to sign the new token and has the same fields than the `Token validation` section.

+For the `Transformation settings` section, the fields are:
+* `Token location`:
+* `Header name`:
+* `Prepend value`:
+* `Rename token fields`:
+* `Set token fields`:
+* `Remove token fields`: